edgelesssys/contrast/docs/docs/examples/emojivoto.md

 ```

 The CLI will use the embedded reference values to attest the Coordinator deployment
 during the TLS handshake.
-If the connection succeeds, we're ensured that the Coordinator
+If the connection succeeds, it's ensured that the Coordinator
 deployment hasn't been tampered with.

 ### Deploy emojivoto